Thanks, we'll contact you soon.

 The second file generated is a log file that can be used by QA teams and engineers for further debugging or logging.

-Test Automation Framework Core Features
+API Automation Framework Core Features

 1. Method Call (API Token)

-Saves engineers the hassle of having to write the API every time.
+It saves engineers the hassle of having to write the API every time.

-The intense customization of this dataset and website helped our client's sales team to discover products and sell products they didn't even know they had in their own catalogs.
+The intense customization of this dataset and website helped our client's sales team discover products and sell products they didn't even know they had in their own catalogs.

 2. Data-Driven Testing

-A list of variables can be added and the framework will run it as many times as the number of variables listed.
+A list of variables can be added, and the framework will run it as many times as the number of variables listed.

-Write it once and then run as much as you want.
+Write it once, and then run as much as you want.

 3. Extensible Frameworks

 Modifications can be easily made within this framework.
-You just apply changes to the targeted test case and re-execute the desired scenarios and test cases with no code modifications needed.
+You apply changes to the targeted test case and re-execute the desired scenarios and test cases with no code modifications needed.

 Maintaining and Modifying the Stack